NLnetLabs/nsd-manual/source/configuration.rst

 NSD will automatically keep track of secondary zones and update them when needed.
-When primary zones are updated and reloaded notifications are sent to slave servers.
+When primary zones are updated and reloaded notifications are sent to secondary servers.

 The zone transfers are applied to :file:`nsd.db` by the daemon.
-To write changed contents of the zone files for slave zones to disk in the text-based zone file format, issue :command:`nsd-control` write.
+To write changed contents of the zone files for secondary zones to disk in the text-based zone file format, issue :command:`nsd-control` write.

-NSD will send notifications to slave zones if a master zone is updated.
-NSD will check for updates at master servers periodically and transfer the updated zone by AXFR/IXFR and reload the new zone contents.
+NSD will send notifications to secondary zones if a primary zone is updated.
+NSD will check for updates at primary servers periodically and transfer the updated zone by AXFR/IXFR and reload the new zone contents.

 If you wish exert manual control use :command:`nsd-control notify`, :command:`transfer` and :command:`force_transfer` commands.
 The transfer command will check for new versions of the secondary zones hosted by this NSD.
-The notify command will send notifications to the slave servers configured in ``notify:`` statements.
+The notify command will send notifications to the secondary servers configured in ``notify:`` statements.